koochyrat/SteamVRFrustumAdjust/README.md

 In addition, due to the canting, the vertical FOV is not constant and actually increases towards the outer edges.
 See https://risa2000.github.io/vrdocs/docs/hmd_fov_calculation.html for explanation.
 This increased vertical FOV needs to be accounted for in calculating the culling matrix otherwise premature culling will happen at the top/bottom corners near the outer edges as well.

 To use this fix, just add the appropriate SteamVRFrustumAdjust script to your eye camera, SRP version if you are using HDRP/URP, or normal for the built-in renderer.
 The proper culling matrix for both horizontal and vertical FOV will be calculated and then applied on each frame when it is enabled.
+You do not have to check for Pimax hardware, the script will automatically activate if it detects a canted view.
+So far the Pimax, Index in non parallel projection mode, and HP Reverb can have canting.

 I have submitted a bug report to Unity, but their response is that they will not fix it as Pimax is not a supported headset and they have no plans to support it.
 So this is the only way to fix it for the foreseeable future.